• Skip to content

 Deep Freeze Mountains Scotland

-As you leave Ullapool and turn inland on A835 you will cross a stretch of land with flat area and bare mountains.
-Those are the deep freeze mountains.
+As you leave Ullapool and turn inland on A835 you will cross a stretch of land with flat areas and bare mountains.
+Those are the Deep Freeze Mountains.

 The ice sheet covered Scotland until 15000 years ago.
 When the climate warmed, it melted rapidly.
 The ice came back 2000 years later in the form of glaciers.
 This is what shaped those beautiful mountains.

-One of the most famous summit is the one below: Stac Pollaidh.
-This peak is famous for its rocky crest with many pinnacles
+One of the most famous summits is the one below: Stac Pollaidh.
+This peak is famous for its rocky crest with many pinnacles.

 If you love castles, check out my list of the best Scottish Castles.